AA Pension Scheme

 When you retire you may choose to exchange some of your accumulated retirement income for a cash lump sum, including if you retire due to ill-health.
 Some or all of this cash lump sum may be paid tax free.

-The amount of accumulated retirement income you will have to give up in exchange for a cash lump sum will be decided by the Trustee and the Company based on figures provided by the Scheme Actuary and may be altered from time to time.
+The amount of accumulated retirement income you will have to exchange for a cash lump sum will be decided by the Trustee and the Company based on figures provided by the Scheme Actuary and may be altered from time to time.

 Retirement income payments

 Your retirement income will be paid monthly.
-Income tax will be deducted using the Pay As You Earn (PAYE) system, where appropriate and payments will be paid by direct credit into your bank or building society account.
-Payslips will be available to view online in the secure pensioners area of the Scheme website.
+Income tax will be deducted using the Pay As You Earn (PAYE) system and payments will be paid direct into your bank or building society account.
+Payslips will be available to view online in the secure pensioners' area of the Scheme website.

-Your spouse, civil partner or (if they meet the conditions in the Rules and the Trustee agrees) dependant will receive a pension equal to half the pension payable to you at the date of your death but as if you did not exchange any of your pension for a cash sum; and
+Your spouse, civil partner or (if they meet the conditions in the Rules and the Trustee agrees) dependant will receive a pension equal to half the pension that would have been payable to you had you retired the day before you died.

 A pension is paid to each of your children.
 Each pension is equal to one quarter of the spouse’s, civil partner’s or dependant’s pension up to a maximum of four children.
 For a member who left pensionable service after 28 February 2015, if you have more than four children, a pension equal to the pension payable to your spouse, civil partner or dependant will be shared between those children in such proportions as the Trustee decides.
 If at any time there is no pension paid to a spouse, civil partner or dependant, the pension payable to any child will be doubled.

 Pensions will be paid to children up to the age of 18 and may be paid at the Trustee’s discretion to children up to the age of 23 if they are still in full time education.
-The Trustee may continue to pay a child’s pension after age 23 if the child is disabled.
+The Trustee may continue to pay a child’s pension for life if the child was disabled when the member died.

 If you die after retirement